rakudo/rakudo/README.md

-If you have a question about Perl 6 syntax or the right way to approach a problem using Perl 6, you probably want the "perl6-users@perl.org" mailing list or the "irc.freenode.net/#perl6" channel.
+If you have a question about Perl 6 syntax or the right way to approach a problem using Perl 6, you probably want the "perl6-users@perl.org" mailing list or the [irc.freenode.net/#perl6 IRC channel](https://webchat.freenode.net/?channels=#perl6).
 The perl6-users list is primarily for the people who want to use Perl 6 to write programs, so newbie questions are welcomed there.
 Newbie questions are also welcome on the #perl6 channel; the Rakudo and Perl 6